 Judge Kaye is the author of more than 200 publications, including articles on legal process, state constitutional law, women in law, juvenile justice, professional ethics and problem-solving courts.
 She frequently speaks on these topics, as well as those that pertain to international arbitration.
 She has acted as an arbitrator or panel chair in a broad spectrum of international and U.S. commercial disputes.

-She has received numerous awards recognizing her judicial and scholarly accomplishments, such as the New York State Bar Association’s Gold Medal, the ABA Justice Center John Marshall Award, the National Center for State Courts’ William H. Rehnquist Award for Judicial Excellence, the ABA Commission on Women in the Profession’s Margaret Brent Women Lawyers of Achievement Award, the U.S. Department of Health and Human Services’ Adoption Excellence Award and the New York Law Journal’s Lifetime Achievement Award.
+She has received numerous awards recognizing her judicial and scholarly accomplishments, such as the New York State Bar Association’s inaugural Distinguished Jurist Award, New York State Bar Association’s Gold Medal, the ABA Justice Center John Marshall Award, the National Center for State Courts’ William H. Rehnquist Award for Judicial Excellence, the ABA Commission on Women in the Profession’s Margaret Brent Women Lawyers of Achievement Award, the U.S. Department of Health and Human Services’ Adoption Excellence Award and the New York Law Journal’s Lifetime Achievement Award.

 LL.B., New York University, 1962 (cum laude)